-The Differential Evolution algorithm (DE) is a practical approach to global numerical optimization that is easy to implement, reliable and fast (Price et al., 2005).
-We use the DE algorithm (Das et al. 2005; Storn & Price, 1997) in order to minimize the error (8).
+1) Differential Evolution minimization: The Differential Evolution algorithm (DE) is a practical approach to global numerical optimization that is easy to implement, reliable and fast [15].
+We use the DE algorithm [16], [17] in order to minimize the error (8).
 This is carried out using generations of solutions-population.
 The population of the first generation is randomly chosen around a rough solution.
 We point out that even the exact solution for the first frame is not known, the search range for the camera height as well as for the plane normal can be easily known.
 For example, in our experiments, the camera height and the normal vector are assumed to be around 1m and $(0, 1, 0)^T$, respectively.

-The optimization adopted by the DE algorithm is based on a population of N solution candidates $\mathbf{w}{n,i}$ (n = 1, ..., N) at iteration (generation) i where each candidate has three components.
+The optimization adopted by the DE algorithm is based on a population of N solution candidates $\mathbf{w}{n,i}$ $(n=1,\ldots,N)$ at iteration (generation) i where each candidate has three components.
 Initially, the solution candidates are randomly generated within the provided intervals of the search space.
-The population improves by generating new solutions iteratively for each candidate.
+The population improves by generating new solutions iteratively for each candidate [17].
+The solution is set to the best candidate among the last generation candidates.